Publishing: October 2021 | Report Code: AT12216 | Available Format: PDF

-The global automotive differential market stood at $19,959.3 million in 2020.
+The global automotive differential market stood at ~$20 billion in 2020.
 The increasing adoption of all-wheel-drive (AWD) vehicles, rising demand for commercial and heavy-duty vehicles, and surging need for improved road traction and fuel efficiency are some of the key factors driving the demand for automotive differentials globally.

 The COVID-19 pandemic forced governments all over the world to impose various restrictions, which resulted in partially or fully closed factories.
 The pandemic disturbed the whole automotive ecosystem's supply chain, and export and manufacturing entities were forced to halt their operations to some extent.
 This scenario is projected to have a negative impact on the automotive differential industry, as the market growth is directly tied to vehicle production.
 Resultingly, the market for automotive differential is projected to suffer, as vehicle manufacturing declines.

 The growing demand for sports utility vehicles (SUVs), as well as the increasing need for improved vehicle safety, stability, and enhanced driving dynamics, are boosting the demand for all-wheel drive (AWD)/four-wheel drive (4WD) differentials in the automotive differential market, based on drive type.
 Since torque is sent to all four wheels, all the wheels are capable of propelling the vehicle forward.
 If any of the wheels loses traction due to slippery surfaces, such as ice, snow, or mud, the rest of the wheels can continue to drive the vehicle.
 Furthermore, performance cars or sports cars also take advantage of the AWD system’s extra traction to attain faster acceleration in lesser time.

 The open differential category held the largest market share in 2020, in terms of type.
 This was because open differentials allow the wheels to turn independent of one another, which eliminates wheel hop and vehicle instability and reduces tire wear.